26 years as a student: German court cuts off housing benefits for “perpetual student”

 6 January 20:27

-An administrative court in the German city of Mainz has denied a 50-year-old man an extension of his state housing benefits, concluding that his years of study were not “purposeful and serious.”
-The decision was a telling example of how the state draws the line between social support and its abuse.
-Spiegel writes about it, "Komersant Ukrainian" reports
+An administrative court in the German city of Mainz denied a 50-year-old man an extension of state housing benefits, concluding that his long-term studies were not “purposeful and serious.”
+The ruling serves as a telling example of how the state draws the line between social support and its abuse.
+Spiegel reports on this, as relayed by "Komersant Ukrainian"

-The man has been a student for 26 years, regularly enrolling in new specialties, but has not completed any of them.
-Since 2019, he has been receiving housing assistance, but in 2024, local authorities refused to make further payments.
-The student then appealed the decision in court.
+The man has held student status for 26 years, regularly enrolling in new programs but completing none of them.
+He had been receiving housing assistance since 2019, but in 2024, local authorities denied him further payments.
+The student subsequently challenged the decision in court.

-The Mainz court upheld the authorities, noting that the applicant
+The Mainz court sided with the authorities, noting that the applicant:

-• did not demonstrate real progress in his studies;
+• had not demonstrated any real progress in his studies;

-• did not find a job and did not try to increase his income;
+• had not found employment and had not attempted to increase his income;

-• has no reasonable expectation of completing his studies in the near future.
+• had no reasonable grounds to expect to complete his studies in the near future.

-The judges also noted that back in 2019, the man claimed that he would soon receive his diploma, but the situation has not changed in five years.
+The judges also noted that as far back as 2019, the man had claimed he would soon receive his diploma, but the situation had not changed in five years.

 The student’s arguments

-The applicant himself denied the allegations of aid abuse.
-He explained his long studies:
+The applicant himself rejected the allegations of abuse of assistance.
+He explained the prolonged duration of his studies by:

 • reforms in the higher education system;